JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/authorization_code.md

   );

   var spotify = new SpotifyClient(tokenResponse.AccessToken);
-  // do calls with spotify and save token?
+  // do calls with Spotify and save token?
 }
 ```